We are working on proposals that will give local authorities powers to introduce a visitor levy.

 Policy designed collaboratively in Wales, for the people of Wales

 Extensive engagement is essential when developing a new policy.
-We have engaged with a wide range of partners to understand and consider differing perspectives.
-Feedback we have received through the consultation and from engagement with key partners will help shape a proposal that works well across Wales.
-Discussions were held with local authorities, businesses, third-sector representatives, industry bodies, national parks, the Welsh Revenue Authority, online booking platforms and officials in overseas administrations which have well developed visitor levies.
+We have engaged with a wide range of partners such as local authorities, businesses, third-sector representatives, industry bodies, national parks, the Welsh Revenue Authority, online booking platforms and officials in overseas administrations which have well developed visitor levies.

 Impact assessment and research

-When developing legislation, we need to set out the impact a levy is likely to have – both positive and negative.
-A partial regulatory impact assessment will be issued alongside the consultation document, setting out the data we have available to us at this stage.
+When developing legislation, we need to set out the impact a levy is likely to have.
+All impact assessments have been published here and an explanatory memorandum and regulatory impact assessment for the legislation is published on Senedd pages

-Provided alongside the partial regulatory impact assessment, is a compendium of data sources on visitor and accommodation numbers for different types of establishments (Serviced, Self-Catering, Camping/Caravan, Hostels).
+Provided alongside impact assessments and other research, is a compendium of data sources on visitor and accommodation numbers for different types of establishments (Serviced, Self-Catering, Camping/Caravan, Hostels).
 These figures provide some useful context in which to start framing insights into potential revenue generation and implementation costs.

 In our engagement with the tourism industry, businesses have highlighted concerns about the tax burden facing the industry.
 In particular, concerns have been raised around VAT.
 VAT rates are set by the UK government.
 The UK government set the VAT rate back to 20% for the hospitality sector as of 1st April 2022.
 This is an uplift from the 12.5% rate that had been in place for the sector since October 2021.

-Preliminary findings will be used to inform our understanding of the potential impact of the levy.
+Preliminary findings have been used to inform our understanding of the potential impact of the levy.

-We have also commissioned the Office for National Statistic to produce an analysis of the demography of accommodation sector in Wales.
+We also commissioned the Office for National Statistics to produce an analysis of the demography of accommodation sector in Wales.
 The Welsh Government will use the data to inform understanding of the potential impact of the levy, and to support any evaluation activity taken forward.

 The research was designed to obtain the views of Welsh residents and UK domestic holiday consumers on the potential discretionary visitor levy.
 It has explored opinions on whether visitors should contribute via a levy, are willing to pay a levy and if they would change their behaviour if a levy was introduced.